Geonovum/wfs3-experiments/docs/Experiments.md

 ## Clients
 See [Clients.md](Clients.md) for experiences and findings on using OGC API Features implementations in clients.

+## Different CRSses
+The core of the API specification only supports WGS84.
+Work has been done already on an extension to support different CRSses.
+In the document [CRS.md](CRS.md) we collect results on experiments with different CRSses.

 ## Adding results
 If you'd like to add a reference, just let us know through [Gitter](https://gitter.im/Geonovum/wfs3-experiments) or a Pull Request.
 If you need some more documentation space, please create a Markdown document and create a PullRequest to add it to this repository (in the ```docs``` folder).